Azure/data-management-zone/CONTRIBUTING.md

 ## Stewardship of the code repository

-The Data Management & Analytics Scenario code repository are maintained by the code owners.
+The Cloud-scale analytics scenario code repository are maintained by the code owners.
 The repository including language, design, policy oversight, and reference implementations.
 Elevated privileges will be solely based on active contributions in the project repository.

 User may be given elevated privileges once approved by the currents members.
 All members abide by all organizational polices, including the code of conduct.
 Elevated privileges can be withdrawn in the case of written notice of resignation or if the member is unreachable or unresponsive for extended time.